ColeHorner/capstone-website/README.md

 Either completely reset answers when changing tabs, or save all answers between tabs.
 This now partly works, but also gives a warning in the console, so that would be nice to not have.

-Be tested on random capital/country pairs, not hardcoded

-Refactor so the code doesn't look like trash (things like changing Capital.js to Question.js, trying to reduce redundancy in the button methods, and deciding if we can/should get rid of the App.js class

 Picture Sources
 https://www.aoc.gov/sites/default/files/styles/artwork-node/public/images/buildings/6080137063_3e6c91ee8b_o.jpg?itok=GLfzbhdq